Disorders and Treatment

 - Alternative Meds

 - Case Studies

-However, the DSM – the Diagnostic and Statistical Manual of Mental Disorders – actually lists a wide range of psychiatric conditions, including everything from primary insomnia to nicotine dependence.
-Yet most people would never regard someone who’s been having trouble sleeping for the past month or a 2-pack-a-day smoker as having a “mental disorder”.
+However, the Diagnostic and Statistical Manual of Mental Disorders (DSM) actually lists a wide range of psychiatric conditions, including everything from primary insomnia to nicotine dependence.
+Yet most people would never regard someone who’s been having trouble sleeping for the past month or a two-pack-a-day smoker as having a “mental disorder”.

 Mental disorders are quite prevalent; they affect far more people than you might think.
-Granted, some disorders, like acute stress disorder, last for only a few days to a few weeks and then subside.
-Some mental disorders are recurring – which is often the case with disorders like major depression.
+Granted, some disorders, like stress disorder, last for only a few days to a few weeks and then subside.
+Some mental disorders are recurring – which is often the case with disorders like major depressive disorder.
 But some, like schizophrenia, typically last a lifetime – even with treatment.

-Despite all the advances of science, we still don’t know exactly what causes the vast majority of mental disorders.
-In most cases it is believed to be a combination of factors including genetics, environmental influences such as childhood trauma, for example, and imbalances in brain chemistry.
+Despite all the advances of science, we still don’t know exactly what causes the vast majority of mental disorders In most cases it is believed to be a combination of factors including genetics, environmental influences such as childhood trauma, and imbalances in brain chemistry.
 Some believe that spiritual factors may also play a role.